emmy-aa/HC25-Emmy-Apaloo-Senior-Project/Bibliography.md

 Tech Stack: Uses AngularJS for the frontend and Node.js for the backend.

 Relation to my app: HappyCow's focus on vegan and vegetarian communities makes it a niche but valuable tool for specific dietary preferences.
-Mine can cater to a wider audience by integrating different dietary needs into mood-based recommendations, making it more inclusive.
+Mine will cater to a wider audience by integrating different dietary needs into mood-based recommendations, making it more inclusive.
 While HappyCow’s community is passionate, its user experience is dated.
 I can modernize this by allowing users to discover food based on cravings or vibe, while also incorporating community-driven, shareable food adventures.

 Differentiation: Broaden your app to cover all dietary preferences and restrictions with AI-generated personalized recommendations, allowing users to select moods like "adventurous," "comfort food," etc.